Maronite Cross

 Antioch, an ancient city in present day Turkiye, was converted to Christianity through the ministry of the apostle Paul and fellow missionary Barnabas.

 Saint Peter was the first bishop and the Church extended its territory, becoming one of the original patriarchates.
-These were the first people to be called 'Christians' and the Church of Antioch can justifiably claim to be Pretty Old.
+These were the first people to be called 'Christians' and the Church of Antioch can justifiably claim to be wisdom of the ages, yet still trending.

-A few hundred years passed and by 518, dogmatic squabbling split the Church into two groups: the Chalcedonians and the monophysitic anti-Chalcedonians.
+A few hundred years after St. Peter, dogmatic squabbling split the Church into two groups in the year 518; the Chalcedonians and the monophysitic anti-Chalcedonians.
 A century later, the Chalcedonians divided into the Syriacs, the Maronites and the Melkites each of which had its own Patriarch.
 By the 7th century, the Assyrians and the Armenians also had their own Patriarch, and by the 12th century the Latin Patriarch was established.

 But we're getting ahead of ourselves.